Stannary law: Cornish Stannary Parliament

 The stannators were described in 1831 as being "some of the principal gentlemen of the mining district".
 On assembly the stannators elected a speaker, the meeting being termed a Stannary Parliament.
 The parliaments were convened occasionally by the Lord Warden of the Stannaries when it was felt that laws concerning the miner's rights needed to be made or revised.

 The Cornish Stannary Parliament last assembled at Truro in 1752, and continued until 11 September 1753.
 In 1977, responding by letter to a written question in the House of Commons from Plaid Cymru MP Dafydd Wigley to the Attorney-General for England and Wales, Lord Chancellor Lord Elwyn-Jones said he could find no record of the charter having been formally amended or withdrawn but also noted academic opinion that "no doubt has ever been expressed about Parliament's power to enact legislation for the stannaries without the need to obtain the consent of Convocation".

 In March 2007, Bridget Prentice, Parliamentary Under-Secretary of State in the Ministry of Justice, stated in a Commons written answer that "there are no valid Cornish stannary organisations in existence" and that there "are no treaties today that apply to Cornwall only".

 Stannary courts

 The Devon stannary courts met in Lydford and operated a prison there, while the Cornish stannary courts met primarily in Truro.
 The Devon and Cornwall stannary courts were merged into a single Stannaries Court following the Stannaries Act 1855, but their powers were later transferred to county authorities by the Stannaries Court (Abolition) Act 1896.

 The relations between the stannaries and Westminster were discussed in Strode's Case (1512).

 Mining courts and customs in other counties

-While the stannaries of Devon and Cornwall had the most developed legal systems, a number of other mining communities had similar privileges.
+While the stannaries of Cornwall and Devon had the most developed legal systems, a number of other mining communities had similar privileges.
 The customs of the community were usually confirmed by charter, with the miners having the right to seek for minerals in all areas other than tilled fields, subject to paying taxes to the Crown.